ammarhakim/ammar-simjournal/je/je17/je17-hasegawa-wakatani.rst

 Note that I have dropped the hyper-diffusion term in writing these equations.
-As of writing this note, I have not attempted to solve the Hasegawa-Mima equations with Gkeyll, although it should be a very easy task.
+As of writing this note, I have not attempted to solve the Hasegawa-Mima equations with Gkeyll, although it should be an easy task.

 Modified Hasegawa-Wakatani system